unoplatform/uno/doc/articles/using-uno-ui.md

 For both platforms, the `ImageSource.DefaultDownloader` can be set to an instance of `IImageSourceDownloader`, which provides a localy downloaded representation of the remote file.

-On Android, for a more efficient handling of images, the Image control can be provided a ImageSource.DefaultImageLoader which is more suited to be used with the [Android Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader).
+On Android, to handle the loading of images, the Image control has to be provided a ImageSource.DefaultImageLoader such as the [Android Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader).

 This package is installed by default when using the [Uno Cross-Platform solution templates](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin), or you can install the [nventive.UniversalImageLoader](https://www.nuget.org/packages/nventive.UniversalImageLoader/) and call the following code